AjayKMehta/setup-machine/NeovimNotes.md

 ### Moving lines

 In command-line mode: `<orig>m<new>`, e.g. `3m0` moves 3rd line to top of file or `2m$` moves 2nd line to bottom.

+This also works with ranges: `:10,15m4` to move lines 10-15 (both inclusive) after 4th line.
+To move after current line: `:10,15m.`.

 ### Digraphs